 - A burning sensation or aching in the affected area.

 - Swelling in one part of the body.

-- Unable to sit or stand at one place for a long period of time.
+- Unable to sit or stand in one place for a long period of time.

 - Irritation, lack of peace of mind, stress.

-In general, Patient affected with slipped disc faces problem in almost all the daily tasks and his/her life gets severely affected.
+In general, the Patient affected with a slipped disc faces problems in almost all the daily tasks and his/her life gets severely affected.
 It can be closely compared to disability.